LukeAndrewSmith/humor/README.md

+# HuMoR: Investigation and improvement
+This is the fork of the official HuMoR repository that contains my attempt to improve and update the model that was made during my Master's Thesis at Disney Research|Studios.
+An attempt was made to speedup the method (as we found it prohibitively slow) by breaking the 'rollout' and parallelising the optimisation.

 # HuMoR: 3D Human Motion Model for Robust Pose Estimation (ICCV 2021)
 This is the official implementation for the ICCV 2021 paper.
 For more information, see the [project webpage](https://geometry.stanford.edu/projects/humor/).